randyh62/rocm-examples/README.md

             - [ellmv](/Libraries/rocSPARSE/level_2/ellmv/): Showcases a sparse matrix-vector multiplication using ELL storage format.
             - [gebsrmv](/Libraries/rocSPARSE/level_2/gebsrmv/): Showcases a sparse matrix-dense vector multiplication using GEBSR storage format.
             - [gemvi](/Libraries/rocSPARSE/level_2/gemvi/): Showcases a dense matrix-sparse vector multiplication.
+            - [spsv](/Libraries/rocSPARSE/level_2/spsv/): Showcases how to solve a linear system of equations whose coefficients are stored in a sparse triangular matrix.
         - [level_3](/Libraries/rocSPARSE/level_3/): Operations between sparse and dense matrices.
             - [bsrmm](/Libraries/rocSPARSE/level_3/bsrmm/): Showcases a sparse matrix-matrix multiplication using BSR storage format.
             - [bsrsm](/Libraries/rocSPARSE/level_3/bsrsm): Showcases how to solve a linear system of equations whose coefficients are stored in a BSR sparse triangular matrix, with dense solution and right-hand side stored in dense matrices.
-            - [spsv](/Libraries/rocSPARSE/level_2/spsv/): Showcases how to solve a linear system of equations whose coefficients are stored in a sparse triangular matrix.
+            - [csrmm](/Libraries/rocSPARSE/level_3/csrmm/): Showcases a sparse matrix-matrix multiplication using CSR storage format.
         - [preconditioner](/Libraries/rocSPARSE/preconditioner/): Manipulations on sparse matrices to obtain sparse preconditioner matrices.
             - [bsric0](/Libraries/rocSPARSE/preconditioner/bsric0/): Shows how to compute the incomplete Cholesky decomposition of a Hermitian positive-definite sparse BSR matrix.
             - [bsrilu0](/Libraries/rocSPARSE/preconditioner/bsrilu0/): Showcases how to obtain the incomplete LU decomposition of a sparse BSR square matrix.